 Nursing: Registered Nursing (R.N.)

-The faculty of the Associate Degree Nursing program upholds the mission of North Idaho College in its committment to student success, educational excellence, community engagement, and lifelong learning.
+The faculty of the Associate Degree Nursing program upholds the mission of North Idaho College in its commitment to student success, educational excellence, community engagement, and lifelong learning.

-The Associate Degree Nursing Program is approved by the Idaho Board of Nursing and is accredited by the National League for Nursing Accrediting Commission.
+The Associate Degree Nursing Program is approved by the Idaho Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing.
 Inquires can be made by contacting the above agencies at: Idaho Board of Nursing, P.O.
-Box 83702, Boise, ID 83720-0061, (208) 334-3110, www2.state.id.us/ibn/ibnhome.htm, and/or National League for Nursing Accrediting Commission, 3343 Peachtree Road N.E.
-Suite 850, Atlanta, GA, 30326 or www.nlnac.org
+Box 83702, Boise, ID 83720-0061, (208) 334-3110, www2.state.id.us/ibn/ibnhome.htm, and/or Accreditation Commission for Nursing Education, 3343 Peachtree Road N.E.
+Suite 850, Atlanta, GA, 30326 or www.acenursing.org

 In addition to the regular college admissions requirements, students applying for the Registered Nursing program need to complete a Nursing program application, which consists of:

 1. Application for admission to NIC (if not already complete).
 New and former students must complete the formal admissions process as listed for Degree Seeking (Matriculating) students.

 3. Official high school and college transcripts.

 4. Results from the entrance exam (see application packet for information on scheduling the exam).

 5. Applicants who have attended any other nursing program must submit a recommendation from an instructor or administrator of that program.